influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

 ## Set up Telegraf

-Set up Telegraf to scrape metrics from InfluxDB Enterprises to send to your InfluxDB Cloud account.
+Set up Telegraf to scrape metrics from InfluxDB Enterprise to send to your InfluxDB Cloud account.

 On each InfluxDB Enterprise instance you want to monitor, do the following: